axa-ch/react-polymorphic-types/README.md

 // Default HTML element if the "as" prop is not provided export const ContainerDefaultElement: ElementType = 'div';
-// List of allowed HTML elements that can be passed via the "as" prop export type ContainerAllowedDOMElements = 'div' | 'article' | 'section';
+// List of allowed HTML elements that can be passed via the "as" prop export type ContainerAllowedDOMElements = typeof ContainerDefaultElement | 'article' | 'section';
 export type ContainerAllowedElements = ContainerAllowedDOMElements | ExoticComponent;

 // Component-specific props